G-Core/product-documentation/documentation/web-security/faq/which-web-crawlers-doesnt-your-service-block.md

 order: 120
 toc:
 ---
+# Which web crawlers doesn't your service block?

 Our protection does not affect legitimate visitors, therefore, we do not block legitimate web crawlers (such as Google Web Crawler).
 The list of legitimate web crawlers is constantly being updated.